pmem/pmem.github.io/content/blog/2022/async.md

 Now, you can certainly optimize software by changing it to use a more memory-centric approach to Persistent Memory.
 But that's a lot of work.
-And sometimes, an asynchronous approach to memory transfers simply makes more sense, like in the case of bulk data operations.
+And sometimes, asynchronous approach memory transfers simply make more sense, like in the case of bulk data operations.

 Thankfully, starting in the next-generation Xeon (Sapphire Rapids), the